 Make the air circulate to repel moss

-- A moss-less lawn is, if anything, a lawn where the air circulates well!
+- A moss-less lawn is, more than anything, a lawn where the air circulates well!

 - There are special devices like spiked shoes for smaller surfaces or needle-equipped engine-powered contraptions to riddle the lawn with tiny holes.
 This process can be done anytime during the year.